intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~~

 Cast scalar values or cooperative matrices.
+The shape and the use the coopmatrix types must match.
 Casts from complex types to non-complex types are forbidden.
-The following table summarizes the casts and the mapping to SPIR-V:
+The following table summarizes the casts and the mapping to SPIR-V
+(the casts are done component-wise for coopmatrix types):

 ============= ============= ==================================================
 Operand type  Result type   SPIR-V Op